PinpinLeLapin/cordova-plugin-video-helper/doc/index.md

 ### Example

     // !!
 Assumes variable videoPath contains a valid system path to a video file on the device
+        // * => If for some reason you use fileSystem.root.toURL() to get your path, be careful to remove the "file://" at the begining of your string

     var win = function (fileEntry) {
         console.log(fileEntry);
     }